cindybruikman/blue-keys/README.md

 ---

-## 🤝 Bijdragen
+## 🤝 Contributing

-Contributies zijn welkom!
-Open gerust een issue of dien een pull request in met verbeteringen of nieuwe features.
+Contributions are welcome!
+Feel free to open an issue or submit a pull request with improvements or new features.

 ---

-## 📄 Licentie
+## 📄 License

-Dit project is gelicentieerd onder de **MIT License**.
+This project is licensed under the **MIT License**.

 ---